Really Good Thanksgiving Salad Recipe

 I’m a BIG fan of prepping for Thanksgiving in advance, so there’s less to do the day of, and this best Thanksgiving salad recipe is no exception.

-As I mentioned above, the dressing can be made up to 3 days in advance.
+The dressing can be made up to 3 days in advance, and kept in the fridge.

 In addition, you can roast the squash in advance.
 I would under-roast the squash (roast it just 20 to 25 minutes instead of 30).
 Allow it to cool and then keep it in a covered container in the fridge.